elghabouchi/blockchain-abstractions-study/README.md

 # Blockchain Abstractions Study

-An academic repository focused on the study of blockchain and distributed ledger abstractions through comparative implementations across Solana, Ethereum, and EOSIO.
+An academic repository focused on understanding blockchain and distributed ledger concepts through comparative implementations across Solana, Ethereum, and EOSIO.

-This repository is based on my undergraduate final-year project and reorganized as a research-oriented study of distributed ledger systems, blockchain architectures, smart contract execution models, and on-chain/off-chain storage strategies.
+This repository is based on my undergraduate final-year project and reorganized as an academic study of distributed ledger systems, blockchain architectures, smart contract execution models, and on-chain/off-chain storage strategies.

 ## Objective

-The objective of this repository is to understand how blockchain systems provide core distributed ledger properties such as decentralized trust, transaction validation, auditability, immutability, and programmable execution.
+The objective of this repository is to study how blockchain systems provide core distributed ledger properties such as decentralized trust, transaction validation, auditability, immutability, and programmable execution.

 The project does not focus only on building decentralized applications.
-Instead, it studies how different blockchain platforms implement similar system-level concepts through different architectural choices.
+Instead, it uses decentralized applications as a practical context to compare how different blockchain platforms implement similar system-level concepts through different architectural choices.

 The main goals are to: